The start of a new space – News reviews

-This is the first (hopefully of many to come) news reviews we will be doing here at Vintage Shape.
+This is the first (hopefully of many to come) news & opinions coverage we will be doing here at Vintage Shape.
 We will be discussing the latest articles, feeds, and reports that are relevant to the vintage industry; as we go through the news, we will give our point of view on the topic at hand.

 Our goal is to create a space where everyone can join the conversation and voice their opinion.
 We encourage you to share your insights through the comments down below!